anoff/blog/content/code/2020-12-install-docker-raspi.md

 # you need to enter the password for the pi user which by default is 'raspberry' (we'll fix this later)
 ```

+> 💡 Your home network might require that you add `.local` to local hostnames i.e. `raspberrypi.local`

 ### Configuring your host to automatically use the Keyfile

 You can configure your host computer to automatically use the newly created keyfile when connecting to your Raspberry.